eddiethedean/sparkforge/docs/quick_start_5_min.rst

 5-Minute Quick Start
 ====================

-Get up and running with SparkForge in under 5 minutes!
+Get up and running with PipelineBuilder in under 5 minutes!
 This guide will have you processing data through Bronze → Silver → Gold layers quickly.

 Prerequisites
 -------------